 Review this list to see if a course will satisfy your general education requirements:

-Registration for summer and fall 2021 terms will begin the week of March 29.
+Registration for winter and May terms will begin the week of November 7th.
 The day that a student is allowed to begin registration is determined by their number of earned credits (and does not include the credits a student is currently taking):

 Follow these instructions to help you register for your courses.

 If you receive an error message regarding a time conflict you will have the option to swap one course for another or decline.
 It may be possible to arrange a workable schedule with the instructors of the courses that conflict.
 They can override the time conflict.
 Learn more here.